iron-io/docs/worker/languages/java/index.md

 release, unzip it, and copy the gson-#.#.jar file to the directory your worker is in.
 Rename the jar file to gson.jar, to make life easier.

+#### Modify the worker

-Next, we're going to modify your script to load the file and parse it as JSON:
+Next, we're going to modify your worker to load the file and parse it as JSON:

 {% highlight java %}
 import java.io.File;